jerryneedell/smartfusion/README.md

   * Debug  -- For load via JLink
   * Release -- for inclusion in Libero build of design -- cannot load via JLink

-under Debug or Release subdir.mk contains build information -- edit if new source files added.

-also edit subdir.mk  under CMSIS or drivers if new drivers added
+under Debug or Release .mk files contains build information -- edit if new source files added. also edit subdir.mk  under CMSIS or drivers folders if new drivers added

 ### to build